 - Your parents probably put down 20% or more when they bought a house

-- You might only put down 3% or 3.5% when you purchase one
+- You might only put down 3% or 3.5% when you purchase a home these days

 - But there are still key advantages to putting down at least 20%